moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 In this stage, we will replace the conventional user lookup with a dedicated [Service Account](https://gitlab.com/gitlab-org/gitlab/-/blob/fe97111040fd82e283a0ac0034ed832cb592ba35/app/models/concerns/has_user_type.rb#L20).
-This service account will be used as the User bound to each CI job.
-Project Owners will be able to assign a role to this Service Account.
-If the project has an Ultimate license, the service account can be assigned a custom role;
-otherwise, a standard role can be selected.
+This service account will be used as the user bound to each CI job.
+Project owners will be able to assign permissions to this service account through a role.
+If the project has an Ultimate license, the service account can be assigned a custom role; otherwise, a standard role can be selected.

-Pros:
+**Pros:**

-- Does not occupy a licensed seat
+- Does not occupy a licensed seat.

-Cons:
+**Cons:**

-- This creates a user record for every project.
+- Creates a user record for every project.
-- This may add complexity to the UI to apply a role to a service account.
+- May add complexity to the UI for applying permissions to a service account.

 ### Stage 3: Use Declarative Permissions